AurelioGomezRosales/react-by-sample/07 Enable/readme.md

 - Copy the content from _[06 MoveBackToStateless/](./../06%20MoveBackToStateless/)_.

-- Let's start by adding a condition to disable the field whenever is empty.
+- Let's start by adding a condition to disable the button whenever the input field is empty.
 Replace only the input tag in _[./src/nameEdit.tsx](./src/nameEdit.tsx)_ with the following code:

 _[./src/nameEdit.tsx](./src/nameEdit.tsx)_
 ```diff